rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. only:: html

-    For more information about its resources, see the technical documentation of the :ref:`digraphs-label`.
+    For more information about its resources, see the :ref:`technical documentation of the digraphs module <Modules-organisation-label>`.

 Back to :ref:`Content Table <Tutorial-label>`